-There are essentially five components to a passive solar building, all of which are common and simple:
+There are essentially six components to a passive solar building, all of which are common and simple:

-In hot climates, a north-south orientation can be best if the entire building can be protected from the western sun (eg by recessing it in a east facing hillside, by earth sheltering in an east facing hillside, building a wide veranda, or otherwise nearly completely obscuring the western sun).
+In hot climates, a north-south orientation can be good as well if the entire building can be protected from the western sun (eg by recessing it in a east facing hillside, by earth sheltering in an east facing hillside, building a wide veranda, or otherwise nearly completely obscuring the western sun).
 The east face will also need some protection.
 In hot climates with frequent cooling breezes, it may be more important to orient to catch the breeze than face south: in these climates you typically don't want any solar gain, so the building will have small windows and/or large overhangs all around.

-When solar gain is desired, any orientation with 15 of true south will work, but with slightly reduced amounts of solar gain.
+When solar heat gain is desired, any orientation within 15° of true south will work, but with slightly reduced amounts of solar gain.
 Facing more to the east will catch more morning sun (but leave the west face more vulnerable to overheating), while facing more west will catch more afternoon sun (but leave the west face less vulnerable to overheating).

 Windows facing other directions should be minimized, although not to the point to sacrifice daylighting.
 If for some reason (like a view) more than the minimum amount of west facing windows are desired, either a big overhang (for example a covered porch) or very low SHGC windows should be used.
 While east facing windows aren't as much of a problem, in most climates it still generally makes sense to use a similar strategy--the exception would be a climate with reliably cool summer evening and very moderate summer day temperatures.
 North facing windows rarely collect heat (except around the summer solstice: the further north, the further sun travels north of west at the solstice, the more gain), but can lose a lot a heat during cold weather.